Types of LUTs

 - Pet Videos

 LUTs are also usable on all footage.
 For example, you can use LUTs on iPhone footage, any smartphone footage or any camera whether it's beginner or professional.
-All you need is have editing software that supports LUTs, which most editing software does support them in 2020.
+All you need is have editing software that supports LUTs, which all of the best video editing software supports them.

 Here is a list of software that is fully compatible with LUTs:

 If you're after a nice easy editing program to start out with, we would highly suggest using Filmora or Davinci Resolve.

 Filmora is a great piece of kit for editing videos, they have made editing very simplified for users to learn how to edit videos.
 It also supports our Film LUTs too so you can even color grade using our LUTs in Filmora.
 It does come at a small price but it's super simple to use.